Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/07/reduce-costs-by-12x-on-azure.md

 description: Reduce Azure costs by using Cost Analysis tools and optimizing resource usage.
 Learn how right-sizing VMs and scheduling downtimes can significantly lower your bill.
 ---

-I’m in the process of writing a little test app that I’d like to run on Azure to keep an eye on a suite of 1,000 websites.
-It’s a .NET Core app that replaces a test pack written with JMeter that has been manually “push-button” executed in the past.
-It means the tests can run continuously with alarms if there’s an issue.
-Removing manual work is worth some money, but there’s no reason to spend more than you have to, so let’s look at a week of gentle optimisation of costs.
+I'm in the process of writing a little test app that I'd like to run on Azure to keep an eye on a suite of 1,000 websites.
+It's a .NET Core app that replaces a test pack written with JMeter that has been manually "push-button" executed in the past.
+It means the tests can run continuously with alarms if there's an issue.
+Removing manual work is worth some money, but there's no reason to spend more than you have to, so let's look at a week of gentle optimisation of costs.

 The test app is pretty simple.
 A data store, a user-interface to add more tests to the pack and to review test runs, and a little robot that actually does all the work.